Amy Clair

 Faculty of Arts, Business, Law and Economics

-Amy Clair is a researcher in the Australian Centre for Housing Research.
-Her work focuses on the many ways that housing influences health as part of the complexity stream of the NHMRC Centre of Research Excellence on Healthy Housing.
+Amy Clair is a research-focused Lecturer in the Australian Centre for Housing Research.
+Her work focuses on the many ways that housing influences health.

 • Appointments